hankfanchiu/chime/README.md

 # Chime

-[Chime.audio][chime] is a web application for users to stream and share music.
+Chime is a web application for users to stream and share music.
 Inspired by SoundCloud, Chime allows users to upload their own audio tracks, create playlists, and discover music by other artists.

 Chime is a personal project by Hank Fanchiu.

-![Chime home page: http://www.chime.audio][home page]
+![Chime home page][home page]

 ## Features